 - Monetary policy sets the price of money, which only indirectly determines the quantity.
 It will be shown that the overnight interest rate is the primary tool of monetary policy.
 The Federal Reserve sets the overnight interest rate, the price of money, by adding and draining reserves.
 Government spending, taxation, and borrowing can also add and drain reserves from the banking system and, therefore, are part of that process. - The money multiplier concept is backwards.
-Changes in the money supply cause changes in bank reserves and the monetary base, not vice versa. - Debt monetization cannot and does not take place. - The imperative behind federal borrowing is to drain excess reserves from the banking system, to support the overnight interest rate.
+Changes in what is casually called the money supply cause changes in bank reserves and the monetary base, not vice versa. - > Debt monetization cannot and does not take place.

+- The imperative behind federal borrowing is to drain excess reserves from the banking system, to support the overnight interest rate.
 It is not to fund untaxed spending.

 Untaxed government spending (deficit spending) as a matter of course creates an equal amount of excess reserves in the banking system.
-Government borrowing is a reserve drain, which functions to support the fed funds rate mandated by the Federal Reserve Board of Governors. - The federal debt is actually an interest rate maintenance account (IRMA). - Fiscal policy determines the amount of new money directly created by the federal government.
-Briefly, deficit spending is the direct creation of new

-- money.
-When the federal government spends and then borrows, a deposit in the form of a treasury security is created.
-The national debt is essentially equal to all of the new money directly created by fiscal policy. - Options over spending, taxation, and borrowing, however, are not limited by the process itself but by the desirability of the economic outcomes.
+Government borrowing is a reserve drain, which functions to support the fed funds rate mandated by The Federal Reserve Board of Governors.
+The federal debt is actually an interest rate maintenance account (IRMA). - Fiscal policy determines the amount of new money -bank balances- directly created by the federal government.
+Briefly, deficit spending is the direct creation of new money.
+When the federal government spends and borrows, what is functionally a deposit at The Federal Reserve Bank in the form of a treasury security is created.
+The national debt is therefore equal to all of the new money directly created by fiscal policy. - Options over spending, taxation, and borrowing are not limited by the process itself but by the desirability of the economic outcomes.
 The amount and nature of federal spending as well as the structure of the tax code and interest rate maintenance (borrowing) have major economic ramifications.
 The decision of how much money to borrow and how much to tax can be based on the economic effect of varying the mix, and need not focus solely on the mix itself (such as balancing the budget).